nicklpeterson/myRetail/readme.md

 At this time the `GET` endpoint is unsecured, so users do not need a token to access product data.

 ### Testing
 I focused on testing endpoints using unit tests that cover general use and edge cases.
 I chose not to write unit tests for every single class, because then every change could force the developer to re-write a test.
-Instead, we have working tests for all user facing endpoints.
-This way developers only need to change/add tests when user facing functionality changes or expands.
-This allows the tests to remain useful without constant oversight from developers.
+Instead, we have working tests for all user facing endpoints, so developers only need to change/add tests when user facing functionality changes or expands.

 Running `docker-compose up -d && mvn clean test` will output: